-15. No person incurs any liability as for defamation by selling Protection of 40 any newspaper, unless he knows that such newspaper contains incorent sellers of defense town matterness in the table of the sellers of the defamatory matters, or that defamatory matter is habitually Or [Queensland Act, 53 Vic.
+15. No person incurs any liability as for defamation by selling Protection of 40 any newspaper, unless he knows that such newspaper contains innocent sellers of defermatory methods are that defermatory methods are the defermatory methods. defamatory matters, or that defamatory matter is habitually or [Queensland Act, 53 frequently contained in that newspaper.
+Vic.
 No. 12, s.
-34.] frequently contained in that newspaper.
-16.
+34.]